conduitio-labs/conduit-connector-pulsar/README.md

 # Conduit Connector Apache Pulsar

-The Apache Pulsar connector provides both a source and a destination connector for [Apache Pulsar](https://pulsar.apache.org/).
+The Apache Pulsar connector is one of [Conduit](https://conduit.io) plugins.
+The connector provides both a source and a destination connector for [Apache Pulsar](https://pulsar.apache.org/).

 ## How to build?
 Run `make build` to build the connector.